harperreed/harper.eth/README.md

   },
 ```

-Then you can build it.
+Then you can build it and upload it to IPFS

 ## Build Setup